FDU-CS-Course/FDU-SOFT130006H_Static_Code_Analysis/docs/TECHNICAL_DESIGN.md

     -   `context_builder.py` will allow for different strategies to be implemented and selected.
     -   New strategies (e.g., AST-based context extraction) can be added as new functions or classes.
     -   The choice of strategy can be made configurable.
+    -   Currently supported strategies:
+        - `fixed_lines`: Extracts a fixed number of lines before and after the issue line.
+        - `function_scope`: Extracts the entire function containing the issue.
+        - `file_scope`: Extracts the entire file content with the issue line highlighted, with a safety limit on maximum lines.
 -   **Prompt Templating**: (NEW)
     -   Users can create and manage multiple prompt templates in `.txt` files within the `prompts/` directory.
     -   The `02_Run_LLM.py` page allows users to select which prompt template to use for a processing run, enabling experimentation with different prompting techniques.